India flagPolitics & Government Guide · India

 Voting Rights

 All Indian citizens aged 18 and above have the right to vote in national, state, and local elections.
-Non-citizens do not have voting rights.
+Non-resident Indians (NRIs) can vote only if they are Indian citizens and physically present in their constituency on polling day.

 Recent Developments